The Pregnancy Pact: Plot

 After overhearing her discussing her revelation with Sidney, Jesse rejects Sara.
 Karissa's mother confronts her at a party, confessing how much she herself struggled as a single mother and imploring Karissa not to make the same mistake.
 At the party, Sara attempts to reconcile with Jesse, but he is adamant about not continuing their relationship or being present in their child's life.
 Devastated, Sara binge-drinks and nearly succumbs to alcohol poisoning, but later reconciles with her parents.
 Lorraine convinces the school council to keep her on board, and begins advocating for them to provide birth control and encourage abstinence.

 In an epilogue, Sidney reveals that the principal resigned, and that the daycare is full, surmising that most girls have left the school in search of a better daycare.
 She encourages parents to be particular when advising their children about love, family, and relationships, and wishes the new mothers luck.
-Rose has become a reluctant mother and is shunned by the rest of her family for her pregnancy as a teenager.
+Rose has become a reluctant mother and is shunned by the rest of her family for her teen pregnancy.
 During the final months of her pregnancy, Sara sees Jesse with his new girlfriend and begins to regret having become pregnant so young, lamenting the future she could have had with Jesse.
 The film concludes with Sara happily raising her daughter with the support of her parents.